ucesys/dremio-toolkit/README.md

 Dremio Toolkit supports only Dremio Enterprise software.
 It does not support Community Edition.

-All Dremio Toolkit commands exit with:
+#### All Dremio Toolkit commands exit with these OS codes:
-- 0 if no error has been encountered,
+    0 if no error has been encountered,
-- 1 for a fatal error, and
+    1 for a fatal error, and
-- 2 if only non-fatal errors have been encountered.
+    2 if only non-fatal errors have been encountered.
-<br><br>
-Please note that some errors may be absolutely fine depending on the state of the environment.
+Note that some errors may be absolutely fine depending on the state of the environment.
 For example, a Data Source maybe not available at the time of running the script which is probably normal for a development environment.

 ## create_snapshot